CORPORATE GOVERNANCE PRACTICE

 The Board of Directors (the “Board”) of IRC is committed to promoting good corporate governance to safeguard the interests of the shareholders and to enhance the Group’s performance.
 The Group believes that conducting its businesses in an open and responsible manner and following good corporate governance practices serve its long-term interests and those of its shareholders.

 The Board as a whole is responsible for performing the corporate governance duties and ensuring compliance with the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the “Stock Exchange”) (the “Listing Rules”).
-The Board reviews at least annually the corporate governance practices of the Company to ensure its continuous compliance with the Corporate Governance Code (the “CG Code”) as stated in Appendix 14 of the Listing Rules, and make appropriate changes if considered necessary.
+The Board reviews at least annually the corporate governance practices of the Company to ensure its continuous compliance with the Corporate Governance Code (the “CG Code”) as stated in Appendix 14 to the Listing Rules, and make appropriate changes if considered necessary.

 Board of Directors